Golden Onion Casserole

 I put the recipe together the night before I took photos as I had run out of enough daylight and I’m glad it worked out that way as I want to recommend that for holiday preparations.
 I baked it for 8 minutes just to remove the chill; then topped it with the buttered bread rounds and completed the standard baking time.

 Making and preparing the meal in one pot that can do the work both on the stove-top and in the oven was key to making this an easy recipe to prepare.
-I was INCREDIBLY fortunate that my friends at Swanson® gifted me with this beautiful signature blue pan from Le Creuset; it could not have been more perfect.
+I had been gifted with a beautiful signature blue pan from Le Creuset; it could not have been more perfect.

 Functional both in preparation and after, it’s amazing how warm food stays with the lid on top…not that this dish will be around for long.
 Think French Onion Soup but in casserole form.
 To die for.
 Not kidding.